johnbillion/wp_mail/readme.md

 ### Comment is awaiting moderation

+Sent when a user or visitor submits a comment that gets held for moderation.

     To:        Site Admin
                Post author, if they have the ability to edit the comment
     From:      WordPress <wordpress@host>